 Alongside the NATO guests were special guests who had travelled from the UK to be at the event.

-One of these guests was Kosovo Ambassador to the UK, HE Mr Ilir Kapiti (at left and above centre, with his wife, Eranda Kapiti (right), who had travelled from the UK for this presentation.
-Pictured above with Rina Bujupi (left) from the Heartstone team and Kosovan resident in Manchester, the location of the next major exhibition event in the UK in 2025-26.
-For this event, Ambassador Kapiti had been nominated to represent Prime Minister of Kosovo, Mr Albin Kurti and Ambassador HE Mr Agron Bajrami, the Belgian Kosovo Ambassador.
+One of these guests was HE Mr Ilir Kapiti, Kosovo Ambassador to the UK, with his wife, Eranda Kapiti. pictured at right with Rina Bujupi (first left) from the Heartstone team and Kosovan resident in Manchester, the location of the next major exhibition event in the UK in 2025-26.
+For this event, Ambassador Kapiti had been nominated to represent Prime Minister of Kosovo, Mr Albin Kurti and HE Mr Agron Bajrami, Kosovo Ambassador to Belgium.
+In photo on the left, Eranda Kapiti is pictured in conversation with Blerta Mehmeti, of Kosovo Albanian background currently doing an internship at NATO HQ and supporting the development of ‘KFOR and Kosovo +25’ as a volunteer.

 The Background to the Photodocumentary